Halloween Funfest returning to Champaign after 4-year hiatus

 CHAMPAIGN, Ill.
 (WCIA) — Halloween is still two months away, but early planners for trick-or-treating can mark their calendars for the Halloween Funfest in Champaign.

-Halloween Funfest is coming back to Market Place Shopping Center on Wednesday, October 25th from 5 to 7 p.m.
+Halloween Funfest is coming back to Market Place Shopping Center on Wednesday, Oct.
+25th from 5 to 7 p.m.
 The event is for families and kids from ages 2 through 11.
-This year marks the event’s first year back since before the COVID-19 pandemic, and its 35th year in operation.
+This year marks the event’s first since before the COVID-19 pandemic, and its 35th year in operation.

 Community Program Manager Janet Soesbe is excited for the return of the event.